 Terrain – experts

 For backcountry terrain, the options are endless.
 Heliskiing Valle Nevado is a great option for private descents of up to 2 kilometers long.
-There are also road runs where with a vehicle you can link heli ski like powder laps all day in zones such as local’s favorite, Blue Tambo.
+There are also road runs where with a vehicle and guide you can link heli ski like powder laps all day in zones such as local’s favorite, Blue Tambo.

 For backcountry touring, the terrain linking La Parva ski area is very expansive opening up options for steep chutes and long powder runs back to the resort.
 Be sure to go with a certified guide or if you are experienced, understand the current snowpack and weather.
 Cell phone service is spotty once out of the resort.